SupposeNot/RAMP/README-dev.md

 This essentially re-runs your session, comparing the output in the log with your current output, and it will warn you if there is a discrepancy.

+## Running tests ##

+There is a new function, TEST_RAMP(), that runs all of the tests in tst/testall.g.
+If the tests are all successful, then there is no output.

+When you want to add new tests, put them in the tst subdirectory as <name>.tst, and then add a line to testall.g.

+When you are ready to push your code, first start a fresh GAP session and run TEST_RAMP() to make sure that everything still works.